top of page

 Broccoli

-All leafy greens have anti inflammatory properties but broccoli has been a stand out for decades, due to its detoxifying and cancer-protective qualities.
+All leafy greens have anti-inflammatory properties, but broccoli has been a standout for decades, due to its detoxifying and cancer-protective qualities.
 One particular compound in broccoli, sulforaphane appears to be the most bioactive in this regard.
 It’s present in broccoli and in the highest concentration in broccoli sprouts – the still-growing seedlings of a broccoli plant.
 (Fahey & Kensler, 2021, Greany et. al., 2016, Houghton, 2019).
 You can add broccoli sprouts to salads and smoothies, but they can be a little hard to come by.
-Luckily, broccoli sprouts are available in supplement form which makes it easier.
+Luckily, broccoli sprouts are available in supplement form for easier intake.

 Fresh Salmon